Invasor-de-Fronteiras/mhfrontier-cq-tool/README.md

 ### Quest List Manager

-To show quest in game it's necessary to add quest in questlist, for its you need to change the selected tool **QuestEditor** to **QuestlistEditor**.
+To show quest in game it's necessary to add quest in questlist, for it's you need to change the selected tool **QuestEditor** to **QuestlistEditor**.

 ![SelectTool](./screenshots/select_tool.png)